King’s Day in Amsterdam: A Colorful Celebration of Dutch Culture

 In 2014 Queen’s Day became Kings Day and moved to 27 April

-In 2014, Willem-Alexander assumed the throne, becoming the first Dutch king in over a century.
+In 2014, King Willem-Alexander ascended the throne, becoming the first Dutch king in over a century.
 This marked the transition to King’s Day and the event we know today, now celebrated on April 27th in honor of his birthday.

 “Though there always were festivities, the scale you see today, and the international interest is a fairly recent development, post millennium,” says Frank.
-“Centrally it is a celebration of the birthday of our monarch, but the party has become wilder.
+“For the Dutch people it is a celebration of the birthday of our monarch, but the party has become wilder.

-“Nowadays you have concerts, large street parties and celebrations on the canal boats.
+“Nowadays you have concerts, large street parties and people celebrating on the canal boats and they dress in orange.
 You see streams of young people emerging with orange flags, hats and jerseys and there is more music and merriment in the streets.
 The festivities actually start at midnight on the 26th, known as King’s night.”

 Reverse bargaining is often part of the fun, especially when children are the sellers.
 The buyer raises the price and refuses to buy for less, and keep raising their offer..